 Operating power from the power supply is applied to the microprocessor supervisor circuit.
-When the input current falls below an acceptable level, the supervisor circuit interrupts the microprocessor and halts further operation.
+When the microprocessor is active and executing code, the ACTIVE/PICKUP LED is green.
+When the input current falls below an acceptable level, the supervisor circuit interrupts the microprocessor, halts further operation, and turns OFF the ACTIVE/PICKUP LED.
 A microprocessor watchdog feature resets the microprocessor program when the program flow is interrupted.